Ioannis-D/pigeovpn/README.md

 - [ ] When a new directory is given, update only the directory tree, not the whole screen.
 - [ ] Replace current graph with a line graph.

-The list can be amplified based on user's requests.
+The list can be amplified based on users' requests.

 ## License
 ![GPLv3 or Greater Logo](https://www.gnu.org/graphics/gplv3-or-later.svg "GNU GPL V3 LOGO")